laravel/docs/validation.md

         return $input->games >= 100;
     });

 The first argument passed to the `sometimes` method is the name of the field we are conditionally validating.
 The second argument is a list of the rules we want to add.
-If the `Closure` passed as the third argument returns `true`, the rules will be added.
+If the closure passed as the third argument returns `true`, the rules will be added.
 This method makes it a breeze to build complex conditional validations.
 You may even add conditional validations for several fields at once:

     $v->sometimes(['reason', 'cost'], 'required', function ($input) {
         return $input->games >= 100;
     });

-> {tip} The `$input` parameter passed to your `Closure` will be an instance of `Illuminate\Support\Fluent` and may be used to access your input and files.
+> {tip} The `$input` parameter passed to your closure will be an instance of `Illuminate\Support\Fluent` and may be used to access your input and files.

 <a name="validating-arrays"></a>
 ## Validating Arrays